-The main requirements for management in OGSA are:

-- Scalability: management needs to scale to potentially thousands of resources.
-Management needs to be done in a hierarchical and/or peer-to-peer fashion to achieve this scalability, so OGSA should allow these forms of management.
-Hierarchical management, for instance, can be done through manageability interfaces that allow grouping resources and managing them collectively (e.g., GMA aggregators and intermediaries that implement WSDM collection interfaces), i.e.: - Acting as a proxy that allows a manager to perform the same action on multiple resources with a single request - Computing metrics for the resources (e.g., average load, average reservation rate) - Filtering and aggregating events - Polling resources for state (reserved, running, failed, idle, saturated, etc.), and providing the results when inquired, as well as sending events when the state changes

-• Interoperability: management will be done through several software, hardware and service boundaries (e.g., through the boundaries between different products), so interoperability is essential to avoid "stovepipes".
-Two kinds of interoperability are needed:

-- between levels: e.g., between the resources and their manager - on the same level: to allow the use of management-related services at the same level Interoperability in both cases requires that the interfaces in the boundaries (the resources and resource management functions of the system) are defined in a standard way.
-This applies to both Grid-specific standards and also IT management standards. - Security: there are two security aspects in management: - Management of security: the management of the security infrastructure, including the management of users, VOs and access policies. - Secure management: using the security mechanisms on the management tasks.
-Management should be able to ensure its own integrity and to follow access control policies of the owners of resources and VOs. - [Any other high-level requirements?
-Need to check WSDM requirements.
-GMA has also the following requirements: low latency, high data rate, low overhead.]
+- 14 The main requirements for management in OGSA (for resource management or otherwise) are: - Scalability: management needs to scale to potentially thousands of resources.
+Management needs to be done in a hierarchical and/or peer-to-peer (federated/collaborative) fashion to achieve this scalability, so OGSA should allow these forms of management.
+Hierarchical management, for instance, can be done through manageability interfaces that allow resources to be grouped and managed collectively (e.g., GMA aggregators and intermediaries that implement WSDM collection interfaces), i.e.: - Acting as a proxy that allows a manager to perform the same action on multiple resources with a single request - 23 o Computing metrics for the resources (e.g., average load, average reservation rate) - 24 o Filtering and aggregating events - Polling resources for state (reserved, running, failed, idle, saturated, etc.) and providing the results on request, as well as sending events when the state changes (a.k.a. pull or push notification) - Interoperability: management must be able to span software, hardware and service boundaries (e.g., across the boundaries between different products), so interoperability is essential to avoid "stovepipes".
+Two kinds of interoperability are needed: - 31 o between levels: e.g., between a resource and its manager - on the same level: to allow the use of other resource management services at the same level (e.g., a scheduler accessing a broker). - Interoperability in both cases requires that the interfaces are defined in a standard way.
+This applies to both Grid-specific standards and also general IT management standards. - Security: there are two security aspects in management: - Management of security: the management of the security infrastructure, including the management of users, VOs and access policies. - Secure management: using the security mechanisms on management tasks.
+Management should be able to ensure its own integrity and to follow access control policies of the owners of resources and VOs. - Reliability: a management architecture should not force a single point of failure.

-3.2 Levels

-[To the OGSA-WG: this section can be added to the OGSA spec as an introduction to the resource management section (currently section 4.4), followed by description of the resource managers].

-Management in OGSA consists of many interfaces, services and activities.
-These can be categorized in three levels, based on the levels of the OGSA service taxonomy:

-- Resource level

-- · Platform services level

-- OGSA services level

-A detailed description of each level is given below.
-It must be noticed that the description will focus on the manageability interfaces (which correspond to the OGSA services taxonomy), not to the locus or hierarchy of implementation (which correspond to the OGSA services hierarchy).
+- [Any other high-level requirements?
+GMA has also the following requirements: low latency, high data rate, low overhead.
+WSDM also mentions consistency and co-existence with other management standards.] - 4 3.2 Levels - 5 [To the OGSA-WG: this section can be added to the OGSA spec as an introduction to the 6 resource management section (currently section 4.4), followed by description of the resource 7 managers]. - 8 Management in OGSA consists of many interfaces, services and activities.
+These can be 9 categorized in three levels, based on the levels of the OGSA service taxonomy, as shown in 10 Figure 1: - 11 Resource level - 12 Platform services level - 13 OGSA services level - 14 A detailed description of each level is given below.
+It must be noticed that the description will - 15 focus on the manageability interfaces (which correspond to the OGSA services taxonomy), not to - 16 the locus or hierarchy of implementation (which correspond to the OGSA services hierarchy). - 17

-Figure 1: levels of management in the OGSA taxonomy
+Figure 1: Levels of management in the OGSA taxonomy

-At the resource level, the resources are managed through their manageability interface (for discrete resources, this is usually SNMP, CIM / WBEM, JMX, or proprietary interfaces).
+At the resource level, the resources are managed through their manageability interfaces (for discrete resources, these are usually SNMP, CIM/WBEM, JMX, or proprietary interfaces).
 This involves monitoring (i.e., obtaining the state of the resource, which includes events), setup and control (i.e., setting the state of the resource), and discovery.